 Victims of Crime Act (VOCA) Fund

-• 60% of programs have a waiting list for counseling and 30% for support groups.
+• Over 1/3 of rape crisis centers have a waiting list for services with victims waiting most often for counseling services and support groups.

 HAVE ADDITIONAL QUESTIONS?

 Contact Terri Poore, Policy Consultant at (850) 228-3428 or email@example.com.